Commercial: (305) 293-5235

 of contraband as well as the arrests of criminals involved with the smuggling activities.
 In March of 2000, Mr. Murphy was reassigned to the Southwest Border serving with the San Diego Air and Marine Branch as a Customs Pilot and participated

-in numerous operations such as Halcon, Mexico and Air Bridge Denial, Colombia.
+in numerous operations such as Halcon, Mexico and Air Bridge Denial, Columbia.
 In 2003, Mr. Murphy was promoted to Aviation Group Supervisor with P-3 Center East, Jacksonville Florida and led numerous P-3 detachments to various Forward

 Operating Locations throughout Central and South America to conduct counter narcotic defense in depth flight-operations within the source, transit and arrival zones.
 In 2005, Mr. Murphy was selected as Director of Air Operations San Diego,

 one of Customs and Border Protection’s largest and most active air operations in the country.

 Mr. Murphy was accepted and attended a Fellowship at the Kennedy School of Government, Harvard University in June of 2007.
 He graduated from the University of Massachusetts at Amherst with a Bachelor degree in Legal Studies in 1988.
 Mr. Murphy

 is a graduate from the Federal Law Enforcement Training Center Criminal Investigator and Basic Agent Courses.
 Mr. Murphy has been formally trained by the U. S. Marine Corps in Command and Control at the Command and Staff school located in

 Quantico, Virginia.
 Mr. Murphy has accumulated over 4000 hours of flight time in numerous high performance fixed and rotary wing aircraft to include the CH-53 Superstallion, UH-60 Black Hawk, C-550 Jet, AS-350 Astar, C-12C/M King Air and N-22